cjoakim/AIGraph4pg/README.md

 ├── docs                   User documentation
 └── python                 The Python-based implementation
-    ├── config             Contains file sample_queries.txt, used by the Web UI ├── docker             Dockerfile and docker-compose.yml for local desktop execution ├── sql                Miscellaneous SQL, DDL, indexing scripts ├── src                The primary Python source code ├── static             Static assets used in the Web app
+    ├── config             Contains file sample_queries.txt, used by the Web UI ├── sql                Miscellaneous SQL, DDL, indexing scripts ├── src                The primary Python source code ├── static             Static assets used in the Web app